 - In 2020, fentanyl was the most common substance involved in fatal opioid overdoses, contributing to more than 50% of deaths.

-The cost of drug rehab in San Jose or alcohol rehab in San Jose, CA, varies from facility to facility based on several factors, including:
+The cost of treatment varies from facility to facility based on several factors, including:

-- The type of treatment program (residential, outpatient, dual diagnosis, etc.)
+- The type of program (residential, outpatient, dual diagnosis, etc.)

-- The type of rehab facility (luxury, private accommodations, standard accommodations, hospital, etc.)
+- The type of facility (luxury, private accommodations, standard accommodations, hospital, etc.)

-- The length of the treatment program (30 days versus 90 days or longer)
+- The length of the program (30 days versus 90 days or longer)